kazioktrolll/bipolAPI/README.md

 * A series of values (ex: from -10 to 10, step 0.5)
 * Values from a file

-To switch between those modes, press the `single / series` buton at the top of the menu, and choose the desired input mode for each parameter from the dropdowns. **For every non-constant parameter, there must be an equal number of values given!**
+To switch between those modes, press the `single / series` button at the top of the menu, and choose the desired input mode for each parameter from the dropdowns. **For every non-constant parameter, there must be an equal number of values given!**

 To import a series of values from a file:
 1. Ensure the file is in CSV format.
-If the data in the file has a header line, it will be used to name the aviable series in step 7.
-If not, series will be named `Series 1`, `Series 2`, ...
+If the data in the file has a header line, it will be used to name the available series in step 7.
+If not, the series will be named `Series 1`, `Series 2`, ...
 2. In `Series` mode, press `Add File` at the top
 3. Select your CSV file
 4. Change the mode of the parameter you want to import to `From File`